About Raphaël Roux Dit Buisson

 First based in an office near the Hôtel Drouot in Paris, where he bounds with clients and amateurs, he opens the Galerie Thomire in 1990 at the Louvre des Antiquaires (75001, Paris), gallery specialized in the XIX and XX centuries paintings.
 Raphaël Roux dit Buisson advises collectors for 25 years at the gallery, and still does today, using a lighter structure.
 Thanks to his competencies and relations, he promotes their collections, loaning artworks to international exhibitions or selling them to institutions or other collectors.

 Within the scope of his work, a special meeting will guide his path.
 Artist Jacqueline Marval (1866-1932) who, arrived just like him from Grenoble to Paris, will give him the project of gathering a collection of her pieces.
 Raphaël Roux dit Buisson gives her back what her historical importance deserves.

-Within the fauvism movement ambitions, Jacqueline Marval shows the importance of a woman in a men movement, whose archives shows us the creative exhanges.
-Her close friends were no other than Matisse, Marquet or Flandring.
+Within the fauvism movement ambitions, Jacqueline Marval shows the importance of a woman in a men movement, whose archives shows us the creative exchanges.
+Her close friends were no other than Matisse, Marquet or Flandrin.
 Her most expressive spectators, Apollinaire or Andry-Farcy.
 If her path that could be described as a lead role in French painting, history - or those who write history - have decided otherwise.
-Assisted by his daughter Camille Roux dit Buisson, Raphaël Roux dit Buisson’s approach is to bring her back in history.
+With the help of his daughter Camille Roux dit Buisson, Raphaël Roux dit Buisson’s approach is to bring her back in history.